Best Medical Assistant Schools in Washington

 5. Apply to your chosen program and prepare for orientation.

-Starting in the right program will set you up for success and help you meet Washington's credentialing requirements.
+Starting in the right program will help you compare options and help you meet Washington’s credentialing requirements.
 Once you finish training and pass your exam, you will be ready to step into a healthcare role that combines patient care with administrative skills.

 Sources